Kamal578/container-case-ASP/README.md

 - Use `disconnectFrom` to break a link; afterward each component evolves independently.
 - Read the current water level with `getAmount`.

+**Validation:** Creating a container with a negative initial amount raises `ValueError`; totals are allowed to reach exactly zero but not below.

 ## Algorithm notes
 - Connectivity is tracked as an undirected graph via neighbor sets.
 As undirected edges in each container’s neighbor set (symmetric entries).
 - When water needs to be redistributed (after connect or add), the algorithm depth-first traverses the connected component to collect nodes, sums their amounts, and writes back the average to each node.